You are here

 Letters of recommendation and personal statements are not required as part of the initial application process.
 Sometimes we might ask for additional information from a student to consider their admissibility into UMD and will directly communicate the need for additional documents and/or supporting materials.

 No, if we need to request updated grades for any reason, we will request them directly from you.

 Each year, the competitiveness of admission is determined by the number of applications received, the academic qualifications of the applicant pool, and the number of spaces available in the freshman class.
-Applications to high demand majors and programs (especially within the Swenson College of Science and Engineering) may require additional time for review.

 Yes.
 Learn more at these links:

 Congrats on making a big decision!
 You have several Next Steps you'll want to review and complete.
 Please note that we strongly encourage students to confirm their enrollment to UMD by May 1.

 Eligible transfer students have attempted at least one college credit of baccalaureate-level course work following high school graduation or equivalent.